afet-yonetim-sistemi/ays-be/README.md

 - PR title and description should clearly define and explain the aim.
 - PR title should contain the issue/feature/bug number e.g. Issue 7 - Readme Update
 - PR should successfully complete build and any other necessary tests before being merged to main.
-- Branches should follow the below pattern: feature/issue-no-other-desc bugfix/issue-no-other-desc
+- Branches should follow the below `Naming Conventions of Branchs` header.
-    hotfix/issue-no-other-desc (there may also be no issue number for some hotfixes)
 - Each release should be tagged with a version
 - Commit messages should be subjectless e.g. Add README.md